We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Room temperature is also important.
+Room temperature is important as well.
 According to survey data from

 Additionally, certain fabrics contribute to how warm or cool people feel during sleep.
 Some synthetic fibers, such as polyester or memory foam, trap heat.
 This can lead to someone getting too hot.
 People may wish to use bedding that contains a high amount of natural fibers, such as cotton or bamboo.

 Below, we answer some frequently asked questions about body pillows.

 Why do people use body pillows?